fehler/miscellany/registering-a-trademark/registering-a-trademark.md

 When you’re ready, click on [apply now][12] (a large green button) and complete the various forms, of which there are a number.

-Once you application is submitted (and paid for), you'll receive an email from the Intellectual Property Office with a PDF copy of your trademark application.
+Once you application is submitted (and paid for), you’ll receive an email from the Intellectual Property Office with a PDF copy of your trademark application.
 The IPO will normally process your response within 14 days.